microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 **Note:** The ADCC data is sent to the PC using EUSART and plotted by using the Data Stream protocol in the [Data Visualizer](https://www.microchip.com/en-us/tools-resources/debug/mplab-data-visualizer).
 The figure is for reference and firmware does not include data streaming instructions.
 For detailed information on Data Visualizer, refer to the [Data Visualizer User's Guide](https://www.microchip.com/DS50003001).

 ### Sleep Mode Operation and ADCC Threshold Interrupt
 In this example, the ADCC threshold interrupt is used to generate an interrupt whenever there is a change in ADCC output.
 The threshold comparison is performed on the final filtered value.
 When there is a change in filtered output by the amount set by the ADCC threshold value, it indicates that movement has been detected.
 Various operations can be performed on ADCC output to generate a threshold interrupt.
-Please refer to the device datasheet for details.
+Please refer to the device data sheet for details.

  Furthermore, when the ADCC is configured, the ADCC generates an interrupt when ADCC filtered value goes below some predefined value (lower threshold) and thus indicating movement is detected.
 The threshold value ultimately determines the sensitivity of the sensor.
 The higher the threshold value, the lower the sensitivity and vice versa.